sst/guide/_examples/how-to-create-a-crud-api-with-serverless-using-dynamodb.md

 lang: en
 index: 4
 type: database
 description: In this example we will look at how to create a CRUD API with serverless using DynamoDB.
-We'll be using the Api and Table constructs from the Serverless Stack (SST).
+We'll be using the Api and Table constructs from SST.
 short_desc: Building a CRUD API with DynamoDB.
 repo: crud-api-dynamodb
 ref: how-to-create-a-crud-api-with-serverless-using-dynamodb
 comments_id: how-to-create-a-crud-api-with-serverless-using-dynamodb/2309
 ---

 In this example we will look at how to create a CRUD API with serverless using [DynamoDB](https://amazon.com/dynamodb/).
-We'll be using [Serverless Stack (SST)]({{ site.sst_github_repo }}).
+We'll be using [SST]({{ site.sst_github_repo }}).
 Our API will be creating, reading, updating, and deleting notes.

 ## Requirements